alukach/stac-auth-proxy-deck/slides.md

 - typically, STAC is merely for the discovery of assets
 - it is the assets themselves that matter
-- how does we marry asset access policies with our STAC access policies?
+- how do we marry asset access policies with our STAC access policies?

 ---